 The south of Portugal is much more than just the holiday resorts along the Algarve coastline.

-Accommodation for this trip will be in good quality campsites, allowing the enjoyment of the local environment, right at the beginning of spring when nature bursts into life with some magnificent colours!
+Accommodation on this trip will be in selected quality campsites and a special B&B, allowing the enjoyment of the local environments and culture, at a time of the year when nature bursts into life with magnificent colours!

 Price: Two people/vehicle: 1650 EUR

 Discount/Extra adult: 400 EUR